10 Essential Tips for Buying a Cashmere Scarf

-Anyone thinking about buying a cashmere pashmina will be very aware that price varies enormously.
+Anyone thinking about buying a cashmere scarf will be very aware that price varies enormously.
 Which then begs the question:

 Before we give you our insider's guide, it really is worth taking a whistle-stop tour of the fascinating process involved in producing cashmere.